-Are you looking forward to a fishing adventure fishing?
+Are you looking forward to a major fishing adventure?
 Try shark fishing!
 A Charleston South Carolina saltwater fishing charter service can take you, your family, and friends out focusing on shark fishing in the Charleston waters.

 Here is some interesting information about a Hammerhead Shark: